stefannibrasil/lendesk/README.md

 # About this gem

 This command line application recursively reads all of the images from the supplied directory of images (`images/gps/`), extracts their EXIF GPS data (longitude and latitude), and then writes the name of that image and any GPS co-ordinates it finds to a CSV file.
-A HTML file generation is also available.

-Both CSV and HTML files are stored in the `output/` folder.
+It allows the user to pass two optional fields: a directory and what type of file the info will be written, CSV or HTML.

 This app was created using [Thor](http://whatisthor.com/).Thor is a very robust toolkit for creating command line interfaces and I thought this could be the perfect opportunity to use it.
 At my previous company, we used Thor to create a CLI for orchestrating our Kubernetes clusters.
 It's easy to expand it and really fun to use.